SharePoint/sp-dev-docs/docs/general-development/how-to-set-the-bing-maps-key-at-the-web-and-farm-level-in-sharepoint.md

 ![How to topic](../images/mod_icon_howto.png)

-Learn how to set the Bing Maps key programmatically at the web and farm level by using the SharePoint client object model and Windows PowerShell, to enable the Bing Maps functionality in SharePoint lists and location-based web and mobile apps.
+Learn how to set the Bing Maps key programmatically at the web (SharePoint Server and SharePoint Online) and farm(SharePoint Server) level by using the SharePoint client object model and Windows PowerShell, to enable the Bing Maps functionality in SharePoint lists and location-based web and mobile apps.

 ## Prerequisites for setting the Bing Maps key
 <a name="SP15Bing_prereq"> </a>

 To follow the steps in this example, you should have the following:

-- SharePoint, with administrative privileges.
+- SharePoint - with administrative privileges at farm OR site collection level
+- SharePoint Online Management Shell - https://www.microsoft.com/en-us/download/details.aspx?id=35588
+- SharePoint Online PnP PowerShell - https://github.com/SharePoint/PnP-PowerShell/
+- Visual Studio 2010 or later
 - A valid Bing Maps key, which you can obtain from the  [Bing Maps Account Center](https://www.bingmapsportal.com/).

     > **Important:**